-Stanislaus County anticipated receiving up to \$60,000 in CDBG program income in Fiscal Year 2011-2012.
-The actual amount of CDBG program income received was \$52,094.77.
-All program income funds were expended in housing rehabilitation activities.
+Stanislaus County anticipated receiving up to \$20,000 in CDBG program income in Fiscal Year 2011-2012.
+However, only \$12, 909.74 were received.
+All program income funds were expended in CDBG eligible program activities.

-The Stanislaus Urban County membership also received a total of \$1,828,676.24 of NSP program income.
+The Stanislaus Urban County also received a total of \$714,844.84 of NSP program income.
 All funds were expended in NSP housing activity including housing acquisition, rehabilitation, and administration.

-In Fiscal Year 2011-2012, the Stanislaus Urban County also received \$42,666 of CDBG-R in revolving loan funds for reuse in the same activity.
-These funds will be expended in Fiscal Year 2011-2012 to assist low-income households with solar and weatherization activities.
+In Fiscal Year 2011-2012, the Stanislaus Urban County also received \$ (77,063.33) of CDBG-R in revolving loan funds for reuse in the same activity.
+Of the funds received, \$7,188.99 were spent in CDBG-R eligible program activity.
+Remaining funds will be expended in Fiscal Year 2012-2013 to continue assisting low-income households with solar and weatherization improvements.